sksamuel/sbt-versions/README.md

 SBT plugin for checking for the availability of updated versions of your project's dependencies.

+### This plugin is not maintained anymore, there is a better version here: https://github.com/rtimush/sbt-updates

 ### How to use

 Add the plugin to your SBT by adding this to project/plugins.sbt